Tire Tread Matters

 - tread voids – spaces between tread lugs that help tread lugs to flex

 Remember at the beginning of this article I stated, ” have you ever called for gas, and then tried to go from 0-15 to engage in a turn and the tire spun rather than engaged? ”

-Tire tread not only grips the road, it also assists your vehicle with breaking more quickly, smoother acceleration, maximum fuel economy and the ability to take corners tighter.
+Tire tread not only grips the road, but it also assists your vehicle with breaking more quickly, smoother acceleration, maximum fuel economy, and the ability to take corners tighter.

 Different Tread For Tires